ufundo/civicrm-core/ext/afform_reports/README.md

 Enable the extension.

+Use FormBuilder to add the "Reports List" tag to the Placements option for Search Forms you wish to appear in the Reports list.

 Head to Reports >> Afform Reports in the menu.

 ## Known issues

 - Check how listing responds to report permissions